-The board of directors recommends voting "FOR" the election of Elisabet de los Pinos, Ph.D., Giovanni Mariggi, Ph.D., and Raj Parekh, Ph.D., as Class I directors, to serve for a three-year term ending at the annual meeting of stockholders to be held in 2025.
+The Board of Directors recommends voting "FOR" the election of Antony Mattessich and Sapna Srivastava, Ph.D. as Class III directors, to serve for a three-year term ending at the annual meeting of stockholders to be held in 2027.